Course Outline

 Spark API Programming for Government

-- Introduction to the Spark API and RDD API for government developers
+- Introduction to the Spark API and RDD API

-- Submitting the first program to Spark in a government environment
+- Submitting the first program to Spark

-- Debugging and logging techniques for government applications
+- Debugging and logging practices

-- Configuration properties for government deployments
+- Configuration properties and settings

 -